-Many apps give you a different view when you rotate iPad.
+Many apps give you a different view when you rotate iPod touch.

-Lock the screen orientation.
-Swipe up from the bottom edge of the screen to open Control Center, then tap (a).
+To lock the screen in portrait orientation, swipe up from the bottom edge of the screen to open Control Center, then tap (4).

-The orientation lock icon appears in the status bar when the screen orientation is locked.
+The portrait orientation lock (a) icon appears in the status bar when the screen orientation is locked.